Sashie/skDragonRecode/readme.md

 ```
 > **Note:**
 > - If the list is deleted, all players can see the effect again.
-> - Using this expression ensures the effect no longer plays globally—it is only visible to the specified player list.
+> - Using this expression ensures the effect no longer plays globally, it is only visible to the specified player list.
 ---

 ## Syntax Documentation